lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts4.md

 ### Stationary Analysis on Multivariate Analysis
 Some statistical models require each variable in a multivariate time series to be stationary.

-If we do a stationary analysis on our green houses' data, we can see both humidity and humidity ratio are not differencing stationary.
+If we do a stationary analysis on our green houses' data, we can see neither humidity nor humidity ratio is differencing stationary.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/mul_ts_stationary_before.png" width="517" height="239" />
 </p>

-To make the 2 variables to be differencing stationary, we often start with 1st order differencing on the variables, and luckily, now we get every variable stationary.
+If we apply 1st order differencing here, both humidity and humidity ratio will become stationary.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/mults_stationary_after.png" width="685" height="437" />
 </p>

-🌻 [Check detailed code in Stationary Analysis on Multivariate Time Series >>][2]
+🌻 [Check detailed code of Stationary Analysis on Multivariate Time Series >>][2]

 Comparing with univariate time series, there is more fun we can explore in multivariate time series, such as exploring the relationships between its variables.
-Keep following Chansey Butterflies to see how can we disclose these relationships! 😉
+Let's go to see more! 😉

 #